-Our principal current sources of liquidity are the cash received in the form of the lump sum service fee from LifeScan, which is restricted pursuant to the Term Sheet Agreement with Siemens, along with cash flows from operations and existing cash and cash equivalents.
-Our operating activities have historically provided a proportion of cash to fund our working capital requirements and, together with the lump sum service fee, are expected to be sufficient to fund our operating needs and capital requirements for at least the next twelve months, based on current assumptions regarding the amount and timing of such expenditures and anticipated cash flows.
-Any significant deviation in actual results from our expected results of operations, any significant deviation in the amounts or timing of material expenditures from current estimates, the termination of any of our key commercial contracts with Siemens, or other significant unanticipated expenses could have a material adverse effect on our financial condition and/or may result in the need for debt or equity financing.
+Our principal current sources of liquidity are the cash received from the LifeScan Conversion, earnings from Xprecia StrideTM strip sales, along with cash flows from operations and existing cash and cash equivalents.
+These are sufficient to fund our operating needs and capital requirements for at least the next twelve months, based on current assumptions regarding the amount and timing of such expenditures and anticipated cash flows.
+Any significant deviation in actual results from our expected results of operations, any significant deviation in the amounts or timing of material expenditures from current estimates, or other significant unanticipated expenses could have a material adverse effect on our financial condition and/or may result in the need for debt or equity financing.